Eurasian siskin: Description

 The siskin is a small, short-tailed bird, 11–12.5 cm in length with a wingspan that ranges from 20 to 23 cm.
 It weighs between 12 and 18 g.

 The bird shows sexual dimorphism.
-The male has a greyish green back; yellow rump; the sides of the tail are yellow and the end is black; the wings are black with a distinctive yellow wing stripe; its breast is yellowish becoming whiter and striped towards the cloaca; it has a black bib (or chin patch) and on its head it has two yellow auriculas and a black cap.
-The amount of black on the bib is very variable between males and the size of the bib has been related to dominance within a flock.
-The plumage of the female is more olive-coloured than the male.
-The cap and the auriculas are greenish with a white bib and a rump that is a slightly striped whitish yellow.
+The male has a greyish-green back, a yellow rump, yellow sides to the tail with a black tip, black wings with a distinctive yellow wing stripe, a yellowish breast that becomes whiter and striped towards the cloaca, a black bib (or chin patch) and two yellow auriculas and a black cap on its head.
+The amount of black on the bib varies greatly between males, and the size of the bib has been linked to dominance within a flock.
+The plumage of the female is more olive-coloured than that of the male.
+Its cap and auriculas are greenish with a white bib and a slightly striped, whitish-yellow rump.
 The young have a similar colouration to the females, with drab colours and a more subdued plumage.

 The shape of the siskin's beak is determined by its feeding habits.
-It is strong although it is also slender like tweezers, in order to reach between the scales of spruce cones and alder fruit for the seeds on which they feed.
-The legs and feet are dark brown and the eyes are black.
+Although slender, it is strong, enabling it to reach between the scales of spruce cones and alder fruit to access the seeds on which it feeds.
+Its legs and feet are dark brown, and its eyes are black.

-It has a rapid and bounding flight pattern that is similar to other finches.
+Its flight pattern is rapid and bounding, similar to that of other finches.

-The siskin is easy to recognise, but in some instances it can be confused with other finches such as the citril finch, the European greenfinch or the European serin.
-The Eurasian siskin, in many plumages, is a bright bird.
-Adult male Eurasian siskins are bright green and yellow with a black cap, and an unstreaked throat and breast.
-Adult females also usually have green and yellow plumage tones: for example, yellow in the supercilium and on the sides of the breast, green tones in the mantle and yellow in the rump.
-The ground colour of the underparts of the Eurasian siskin is normally pure white.
+The siskin is easy to recognise, but it can sometimes be confused with other finches, such as the citril finch, the European greenfinch or the European serin.
+The Eurasian siskin is a brightly coloured bird with many different plumages.
+Adult male Eurasian siskins have bright green and yellow plumage, a black cap, and an unstreaked throat and breast.
+Adult females also usually have green and yellow plumage tones, such as yellow on the supercilium and sides of the breast, and green tones on the mantle and yellow on the rump.
+The ground colour of the underparts of the Eurasian siskin is usually pure white.
 In females and juveniles, the centre of the belly and lower breast are often largely or entirely unstreaked.
-The wingbars of the Eurasian siskin are broad and yellow (with the tips white) and the bill is short with a decurved culmen.
+The wingbars of the Eurasian siskin are broad and yellow with white tips, and its bill is short with a decurved culmen.